 “I didn’t know the world contained as many Negroes as I saw thronging downtown Roxbury at night, especially on Saturdays,” Malcolm X wrote in his 1964 autobiography.
 “Neon lights, nightclubs, poolhalls [sic], bars, the cars they drove!
 Restaurants made the streets smell-rich, greasy, down-home black cooking.
 Jukeboxes blared Erskine Hawkins, Duke Ellington, Cootie Williams, dozens of others.”

 Ella had offered to take him in and enrolled him in a private boys’ academy in downtown Boston.
-On his first day he realized there were no girls and decided to end his formal education.
-Soon he met his mentor in the ways of the underworld, Malcolm “Shorty” Jarvis, a trumpet player who introduced him to Boston’s nightclub scene, pointing out gamblers and pimps.
+On his first day he saw no girls in school and decided to end his formal education.
+Soon he met his mentor in the ways of the underworld, Malcolm “Shorty” Jarvis.
+Jarvis, a trumpet player, introduced him to Boston’s demimonde.

 Malcolm conked his hair, bought a zoot suit and learned how to hustle and dance.
-He was setting himself apart from African-American strivers like the preacher’s son from Atlanta.
-As biographer Manning Marable wrote, Malcolm had adopted “the various symbols of the cultural war waged between oppressed urban black youth and the black bourgeoisie.”
+He deliberately set himself apart from African-American strivers like the preacher’s son from Atlanta.

 The “M” in Martin

-Martin Luther King Jr. was 22 when he arrived in Boston in 1951, the son of a well-to-do Baptist pastor.
+Martin Luther King, Jr., 22, arrived in Boston in 1951, the son of a well-to-do Baptist pastor.
 He too had skipped ninth grade – but because he was such a precocious student.
-He went right to the tenth and, right after 11th grade, enrolled in Morehouse College at age 15.
-He had graduated in 1948 with a degree in sociology and then received a bachelor of Divinity degree from Crozer Theological Seminary in Chester, Pa.
+Martin went right to the tenth and, right after 11th grade, enrolled in Morehouse College at age 15.
+He had graduated in 1948 with a degree in sociology and then received a Bachelor of Divinity degree from Crozer Theological Seminary in Chester, Pa.

 Martin was influenced by his advisor, theologian Howard Thurman, the first black dean of a predominately white university.
 He listened to Thurman’s sermons at the University’s Marsh Chapel.
 Thurman, who had visited Mohandas Gandhi in India, educated his young student in the mahatma’s philosophy of nonviolent protest.